 Lost certificates can be reprinted at a cost.

-Certificates are only printed for candidates who have written and passed the modules.
+Certificates are only available to students who have written and passed the modules.
 Candidates who receive exemption for certain modules are not entitled to receive certificates for the modules in which they have been granted exemption.

-The cost of each module of the Registered Persons Exams is R1848.00 (Inc. VAT) effective 1 August 2017.
+The cost of each module of the Registered Persons Exams is R2777-00 (Inc. VAT).
 This allows for:

 - Access to download the learning material until the exam has either been taken or lapsed (see time limit below within which exams must be taken).

-- Access to purchase a hard copy of the learning material until the exam has either been taken or lapsed (see time limit below within which exams must be taken).
+- Access to purchase a hard copy of the learning material (R433.00 VAT inclusive) until the exam has either been taken or lapsed (see time limit below).

 Note that our prices increase on 1 August each year.
 If payment is made before 1 August but proof thereof not sent and confirmed received by SAIFM by 1 August, when prices increase, the new price will be applicable.